-Typical insurance policies written or assumed by Standard Casualty have a maximum coverage of \$300,000 per claim, of which Standard Casualty cedes \$200,000 of the risk of loss per reinsurance.
-Therefore, Standard Casualty maintains risk of loss limited to \$100,000 per claim on typical policies.
+Typical insurance policies written or assumed by Standard Casualty have a maximum coverage of \$300,000 per claim, of which Standard Casualty cedes \$175,000 of the risk of loss per reinsurance.
+Therefore, Standard Casualty maintains risk of loss limited to \$125,000 per claim on typical policies.
 After this limit, amounts are recoverable by Standard Casualty through reinsurance for catastrophic losses in excess of \$1.5 million per occurrence up to a maximum of \$43.5 million in the aggregate.

 Purchasing reinsurance contracts protects Standard Casualty from frequency and/or severity of losses incurred on insurance policies issued, such as in the case of a catastrophe that generates a large number of serious claims on multiple policies at the same time.
+Under these agreements, the Company is required to repurchase and reestablish its reinsurance contracts for the remainder of the year to the extent they are utilized.

-13. Income Taxes
+14. Income Taxes